knot-system/knot-site/README.md

 ## Updating

-When you want update the system, download the latest release. backup your *content/* folder and your *config.php* (and your custom theme, if you have any).
+When you want update the system, download the latest release.
+Backup your *content/* folder and your *config.php* (and your custom theme, if you have any).
 You can delete the *system/* folder, the *index.php* and the *theme/default/* folder, and then re-upload them from the release .zip file.
-We add an option to automatically update the system in the future.
+We'll add an option to automatically update the system in the future.

 If you want to reset the whole system, delete the following files and folders and open the url in a webbrowser to re-trigger the setup process:
 - `.htaccess`
 - `config.php`
 - maybe the `content/` folder, if you want to reset the content as well
+- maybe the custom theme folders in the `theme/` directory (leave the `theme/default/` directory there, though)